phoenixbyrd/Termux_XFCE/README.md

 - `zink`: Launch applications with hardware acceleration.
 - `hud`: Display FPS HUD.

 To enter the Debian proot environment, use the `debian` command.
 From there, you can install additional software using `apt`.
-Use `cp2menu` in Termux to copy `.desktop` files from Debian proot to the Termux XFCE menu.

-Nala is configured as the front-end for `apt` in Debian proot, allowing you to run commands like `apt update` and `apt upgrade` without requiring `sudo`.

 ## Additional Scripts